 (4) Duration of grants

 An OCOG award is limited to ten semesters or fifteen quarters, the equivalent of five academic years of full-time undergraduate education.
 If a student received an award from the Ohio instructional grant (OIG) programs previously, those semesters or quarters of receipt of OIG will be counted toward the ten semester/fifteen quarter limit for the OCOG program.
 A grant made to an eligible student on the basis of less than full-time enrollment shall be based on the number of credit hours for which the student is enrolled and shall be computed in accordance with a formula adopted by the chancellor.

 (H) Payment of opportunity grants

-(1) Students: The student awarded an OCOG award who is enrolled in a participating institution shall agree to permit the chancellor of the Ohio board of regents, on the student's behalf, to make payment of the grant to the institution.
+(1) Students: The student awarded an OCOG award who is enrolled in a participating institution shall agree to permit the Ohio department of higher education, on the student's behalf, to make payment of the grant to the institution.
 The remittance shall be made payable to the institution in which the student is enrolled.

 (c) Payment and adjustment process